fiso64/slsk-batchdl/README.md

 ```
   Searching
     --fast-search                  Begin downloading as soon as a file satisfying the preferred
                                    conditions is found.
-Higher chance to download wrong files.
+Only for normal download mode.
     --remove-ft                    Remove 'feat.' and everything after before searching
     --no-remove-special-chars      Do not remove special characters before searching
     --remove-brackets              Remove square brackets and their contents before searching